danslo/Danslo_Aop/README.md

 ```

 ## Limitations / Future Work
-- When running in production mode (``Mage::getIsDeveloperMode()`` returns false), all autoloaded class files are currently stored in ``var/cache/aop``.
-We would preferably only store files that actually need code generation.
-Some upstream changes are needed for this and discussion is happening [here](https://github.com/lisachenko/go-aop-php/issues/206).
 - We currently only support method interception by registering aspects, but the world of AOP is so much more.
 We should probably implement some of those other features.

 ## License